 Development of new antibiotics and diagnostic tests is a continuing process to try and stay in front of resistant bacteria.
 Dr. Michael Bell, deputy director for the CDC’s Division of Healthcare Quality Promotion, shares, “We are approaching a cliff.
 If we don’t take steps to slow or stop drug resistance, we will fall back to a time when simple infections killed people.”

 We should all do our part to help counter this harmful trend!
-Contact Grace Home Care, the experts in elder care Topeka, KS and the surrounding areas trust, for further information about how we can help, such as through accompanying your senior loved one to healthcare appointments and to receive vaccinations, by making sure that the household environment is neat and sanitary, by providing nutritionally beneficial meals to optimize overall health, and much more.
+Contact Grace Home Care, providers of senior care in Topeka, KS, for further information about how we can help, such as through accompanying your senior loved one to healthcare appointments and to receive vaccinations, by making sure that the household environment is neat and sanitary, by providing nutritionally beneficial meals to optimize overall health, and much more.
 Contact us at 785-286-2273 to learn more about our compassionate caregivers and how our senior care can help keep senior loved ones healthy and thriving.